 Conceptually, the eTBC can be viewed as an IEEE Std 1149.1 coprocessor/accelerator that operates in conjunction with (and under the control of) a host microprocessor/microcontroller.
 The eTBC implements this function using an 8-bit generic host interface and a scan-test-based command/control architecture.
-As shown in the functional block diagram, beyond these fundamental elements and another central block supporting discrete-control mode, the eTBC functions are accomplished in four additional blocks - one for each of the required TAP signals - a TCK generator, a TAP-state (TMS) generator, a TDO buffer, and a TDI buffer.
+As shown in the functional block diagram, beyond these fundamental elements and another central block supporting the discrete-control mode, the eTBC functions are accomplished in four additional blocks - one for each of the required TAP signals - TCK generator, TAP-state (TMS) generator, TDO buffer, and TDI buffer.